 Alternatives were even created for the consumer market, in order to reduce imports.
 Known as ersatz goods, they included replacements for cotton, rubber and heating oil.
 Coffee was produced from ground roasted acorns; mint and raspberry leaves were used to make tea.

 Despite these changes, the nation was still far from self-sufficient.
 By 1939, Germany was still importing 33 per cent of its raw materials and 20 per cent of its food.
 Still, enough had been done to facilitate the expansion of the German military and its partial re-armament.
 Spending on arms doubled in just one year as Goering ordered the retooling of factories to produce weapons, munitions, vehicles and other military equipment.

 “Ideology played a secondary role in Hitler’s economic policies.
 For reasons of expediency, Hitler did not attempt to nazify the economy.
 Instead, he left the actual running of the economy to experts in business and industry, while instituting a large amount of control from above to force cooperation and compliance with his economic objectives.
 So long as they cooperated, big business and industry profited by this relationship.
 In essence, the German economy under Hitler was neither totally free nor totally controlled.”

 Joseph Bendersky, historian

-1. Hitler played only a minor role in the economic recovery of Germany, relying instead on advisors and bureaucrats.
+1. Hitler played only a minor role in the economic recovery of Germany.
+He had little interest in economic policy and instead relied on advisors and bureaucrats.

-5. In 1936 Hitler ordered a Four-Year Plan, overseen by Goering, to further militarise production and prepare for war.
+5. In 1936, Hitler ordered a Four-Year Plan, overseen by Herman Goering, in order to further militarise production and prepare for war.